WTR-GITHUB/PYTHON_II_PART/Clean-Code.md

 python -m black <filename>
 ```

-This should automatically format the code to the best pracice.
+This should automatically format the code to the best practices.

-PRO TIP:
+**PRO TIP** 💯:
 You may also use [this](https://marcobelo.medium.com/setting-up-python-black-on-visual-studio-code-5318eba4cd00#:~:text=Go%20to%20settings%20in%20your,%E2%80%9D%20and%20select%20%E2%80%9Cblack%E2%80%9D.)
 This will automatically format file upon saving it.

 # Useful links: